Dhul-Khalasa Prophecy

 The Fulfillment of the Prophecy

-In the 1800s, the ugly head of idol worship reared itself once more.
-Slowly, the Arabs started to worship idols, trees, and even rocks once more.
+Centuries later, in the 1800s, the ugly head of idolatry reared itself in Arabia once more.
+Slowly, some Arabs started to worship idols, trees, and even rocks once again.

 In October of 1925, authorities dispatched a military campaign to the mountains of Daus.
 There, a massive building dedicated to the false idol Dhul-Khalasa stood.
 Nearby was also a tree that the idolaters worshiped.
-The prostitution cult of Dhul-Khalasa was back, and it was being run by the tribe of Daus.
+The prostitution cult of Dhul-Khalasa was back, and it was being run by the tribe of Daus, like the Prophet ﷺ foretold.

 Credit goes to @_Halaby on Twitter for some of the info used in this article.